MiquelNasarre/FourierS2/README.md

 ### Multithreading

-This program is my first attempt at multithreading, this meaning that the program runs on different instances on your computer, allowing for better CPU management as well as uninterrupted experience.
+This program is my first attempt at multithreading, this meaning that the program runs on different instances on your computer, allowing for better CPU management as well as an uninterrupted experience.

 I am proud to say that such implementation has greatly improved the experience of using the program and its performance.
 Lets give some examples where different threads are used.

-Every time you load a data file it launches a thread that calculates all the coefficients and another one that waits for the first one to finish and then calculates the surface using those coefficients.
+Every time you load a triangulation it launches a thread that calculates all the coefficients and another one that waits for the first one to finish and then calculates the surface using those coefficients.
 This allows the user to keep interacting with the application while the computations are being done in the background.
 Once the coefficients and surface are fully computed it will display them to the user.